 Cards

-Cardsets are collections geographic-region-specific static text or graphics visually displayed.
-Typical cardsets are anti-piracy warnings.
+A cardset is a collection of static text or graphics separate from the work itself that appear at the beginning or end of the video.
+Cardsets are typically specific to a market and include distributor logos and anti-piracy warnings..
 Cardsets may be embedded in video (i.e., burned in) or overlaid on video via a subtitle.
 Video-embedded cards are described as part of Video metadata.
 Subtitle cards are described as part of Subtitle metadata.

 DigitalAssetCardsetList-type is used to describe a collection of cardsets used together.
 DigitalAssetCard-type are related by purpose.